Duke in Berlin

 GERMAN 365A / ARTHIST 297A

-Art & Architecture of Berlin: Fifteenth to the Twentieth Century
+Art & Architecture of Berlin: 15th to 20th Century

 HOUSING & MEALS

-Students will be housed in small efficiency apartments where they will be able to cook their own meals.
+Students will be housed in efficiency rooms in a centrally located extended stay hotel where they will be able to cook their own meals.
+Therefore, students are responsible for most meals.
+The program hosts a welcome and farewell event and meals during program-led excursions.

 COSTS